Security

 Drivers

-• remember to lock all doors and windows prior to leaving your vehicle
+• Remember to lock all doors, windows and the boot prior to leaving your vehicle

-• ask them to call the RAC or someone to help you
+• If you break down - only open your window slightly if a 'good Samaritan' arrives ask them to call the RAC or someone to help you

 Parking at UWA